Hand of a Statuette

 "CUR" at the beginning of an image file name means that the image was created by a curatorial staff member.
 These study images may be digital point-and-shoot photographs, when we don\'t yet have high-quality studio photography, or they may be scans of older negatives, slides, or photographic prints, providing historical documentation of the object.

-From the left arm of a statuette.
-Rose colored.
-Underside rests on a small curved block.
+Small hand from the left arm of a statuette.
+It appears to be free standing but on the underside it rests on a small curved block.

 Not every record you will find here is complete.
 More information is available for some works than for others, and some entries have been updated more recently.
 Records are frequently reviewed and revised, and we welcome